barnacl437/blog/posts/article/lecoo-n155a.md

 ![alt text](/assets/pics/lecoo-n155a-right-side.png)

 *This picture would complete covering all five sides of the device.
-For a list of connection ports, see the table way way below.*
+I may or may not picture the bottom side thinking it's not much important.*

+The keyboard (see the first picture) has a 65% layout with Home, End and Pg Up/Dn cut off.
+As a trade-off, the chiclet-form keys are larger and more comfortable to type on.
+Generally, I can compare this laptop to a MacBook Pro in appearance.

 ---